 1. What is “joint and several” liability?

-The doctrine of joint and several liability means you can go after multiple people who caused the injury for the entire judgment, even when one person may have only caused a small percentage of your injury.
+California’s doctrine of joint and several liability means you can go after multiple people who caused the injury for the entire judgment, even when one person may have only caused a small percentage of your injury.
 It would then be up to the person who only caused a small amount of harm to go after the other wrongful parties for reimbursement.
 1

-This legal doctrine is intended to protect you from being unable to collect compensation after you are injured.
+This doctrine is intended to protect you from being unable to collect compensation after you are injured.
 It puts the responsibility of determining the percentage of fault on the parties who injured you.

 This helps to guarantee that even if the main party at fault is poor, insolvent, or judgment-proof, you can pursue the other wrongful party with deep pockets for your damages.